nerves-project/nerves_bootstrap/README.md

 ## Building systems and toolchains

 Nerves expects systems and toolchains to include a URL to a precompiled build artifact.
-Building these dependences can take hours in some cases, so Nerves will not automatically compile them.
+Building these dependencies can take hours in some cases, so Nerves will not automatically compile them.
 It can do this, though, and depending on your computer, it may even start up Docker to do the builds.